Easy Dog Fence Jumping Solutions (That Actually Work)

 However, a Husky will need at least a 6-foot-tall fence.
 Either way, you’ll want to consider items keeping the fence clear of items that can encourage jumping like benches.
 Additionally, if your dog in a 4-foot fence needs more encouragement to stay in the yard, you’ll want to consider training, coyote rollers, and even a cat awning.

-How to keep dog from jumping chain link fence?
+How to keep a dog from jumping a chain link fence?

 Admittedly, a chain link fence is a bit more difficult to deter dogs from jumping.
 A lot of dogs can climb chain link fences, especially if they see something on the other side they want to investigate.

-Thus, the first step to to break the sight line.
+Thus, the first step is to break the sight line.
 This will mean installing a sight barrier fence.
 It could even be a temporary type of fence.
-The idea is to not allow your dog to see outside your yard.
+The idea is not allow your dog to see outside your yard.

 Next, you want to make sure your dog can’t get to the fence to scale it and leap out.
 This could mean installing bushes that will prevent your dog from getting close to the fence.